chrishayuk/chuk-mlx/experiments/csp_cot_gsm8k/PATTERNS.md

 4. **Wiring** — Connecting the right variables to the right ops (requires hybrid naming — semantic anchors for extraction + fixed scaffolding for computation)
 5. **Discrimination** — Choosing between similar patterns (requires per-pattern template + sufficient data)
 6. **Decomposition** — Breaking multi-expert problems into sub-traces and wiring outputs forward (requires expert composition training)
+7. **Interleaving** — Deciding at each position whether to init a new value or compute with existing ones (requires interleaved patterns with semantic var names)

 Each level requires the previous levels to be solid.
 Fixing level 4 (wiring) without fixing level 3 (structure) has no effect.
 And even with structure fixed, abstract var names (`x`, `y`) break wiring because the model can't ground args in the problem text.

-**Current status** (Run 6):
+**Current status** (Run 8):
-- Levels 1-5: Solved for synthetic distribution (95% accuracy, 100% parse rate)
+- Levels 1-6: Solved for synthetic distribution (97% accuracy, 100% parse rate)
-- Level 6: Not yet attempted — required for GSM-8K generalization
+- Level 7 (Interleaving): Implemented — 3 interleaved generators with semantic var names
+- GSM-8K: 0% correct but 100% valid traces — model structures correctly but wires wrong for OOD problems

-**The GSM-8K gap**: The synthetic distribution validates levels 1-5.
-Real problems additionally require interleaved inits (Pattern 14) and expert composition (Pattern 13).
-These are the next learning tasks.
+**The GSM-8K gap**: The synthetic distribution validates levels 1-7.
+Real problems additionally require:
+- Longer chains (8+ steps) — GSM-8K median is 6-8 steps
+- 3-expert composition — arithmetic→percentage→arithmetic chains
+- Number preprocessing — commas in numbers (80,000 → 80000)

 **Principle**: Solve the learning task top-down.
 Don't optimize wiring until structure is stable.
 Don't optimize structure until format is reliable.
 And at every level, give the model semantic bridges between the input text and the output trace.